 ABOUT THE JHU SCHOOL OF EDUCATION

 The Johns Hopkins University, opened in 1876, is a private, non-sectarian institution of higher education offering Bachelor’s, Master’s, and doctoral degree programs in education, public health, human services, engineering, and many more areas of study.
-Johns Hopkins is known as America’s first research university, and is still the leading U.S. academic institution in total research and development spending.
-Its presence and reach is global.
+Johns Hopkins is known as America’s first research university and is still the leading U.S. academic institution in total research and development spending.
+Its presence and reach are global.

 The School of Education, established in 2007, has quickly taken its place as a national leader in education reform through research and teaching.
 Ranked among the top graduate schools of education nationally by U.S. News & World Report, the School of Education offers doctoral and master’s degree programs, and is engaged in a variety of research and development activities that are making lasting improvements in student achievement – from early childhood to the adult learner.
 A vibrant community of scholars dedicated to addressing the most challenging problems facing education, the School of Education approaches its work with an entrepreneurial spirit and a fundamental desire to work in collaborative ways with school systems, traditional and non-traditional education stakeholders, government agencies, and colleagues throughout the Johns Hopkins research community.

 Through the School of Education’s graduate programs, master’s and doctoral candidates learn to address the most pressing needs of PK-12 schools, from recruiting and preparing highly qualified teachers to building school leadership capacity, helping children with special needs, developing research-based curricula and closing the achievement gap, and addressing the social and emotional needs of children, youth and families.
 We also educate and train the most talented counselors, health educators and public safety leaders through evidence-based research and instruction.